Executive Vice President

 Mr. Davie’s community and civic engagement work includes executive-level positions with New York City Mission Society, Brooklyn Ecumenical Cooperatives and the Presbytery of New York City.

 Mr. Davie serves on the Board of Directors of the Interfaith Youth Core.
 He is a member of the Advisory Board of the Interfaith Assembly for Homelessness and Housing.
+He is also serves on the Board of Directors of the Soulsville Foundation in Memphis, TN.

 A Presbyterian minister in the Presbytery of New York City, Mr. Davie has served the national Presbyterian Church, the NYC presbytery and local congregations in various volunteer capacities.

 Mr. Davie holds a B.A. in Political Science from Greensboro College ’78, Dean’s List and the Harold H. Hutson Award; and an M.Div. from Yale University’s Divinity School ’82, Benjamin E. Mays Fellow of The Fund for Theological Education and President of Yale Black Seminarians.
 He is also a recipient of Yale Divinity School’s Distinguished Alumnus Award for Community Service.
+Mr. Davie was also a Charles H Revson Fellow at Columbia University, ’90.